- Practice Areas

 No Win No Fee Guarantee

 Are you in need of a San Diego medical malpractice lawyer?
 Thousands of people in the United States die each year as the result of medical error.
 According to a comprehensive and highly regarded hospital study by Harvard University, more than 1 million people suffer injuries each year as a result of mistakes caused by doctors, anesthesiologists, residents, nurses, technicians and malfunctioning medical devices.
 Medical malpractice also occurs in other settings, such as doctor’s offices or nursing homes.
 Most of the victims never know their injury was due to medical error.
 But investigations into such personal injury cases often reveal medical malpractice on the part of doctors, nurses and other health care professionals.
 Whether failing to timely diagnose a medical condition, inattention to patients, or incorrectly prescribed medications, the results are often catastrophic.
 Patients suffer injuries ranging from birth defects to brain damage to spinal cord injuries to death.
 People also contract infections while being hospitalized.
-If you or a loved were the victim of medical malpractice here in San Diego, contact the experienced San Diego personal injury attorney of the Gomez Trial Attorneys today.
+If you or a loved were the victim of medical malpractice here in San Diego, contact the experienced San Diego medical malpractice attorneys of the Gomez Trial Attorneys today.

 Medical malpractice is the failure of a health care provider to treat and care for a patient with a reasonable degree of expertise and compassion.
 If a physician was careless, lacked proper skills or disregarded standardized rules, a jury may find the health care provider negligent.
 If damages resulted from such negligence, monetary compensation may be awarded.
 Hospitals can be liable for the negligence of their employees, including staff nurses and technicians.